Skip to content

 Make it run on autopilot

 A turning 65 marketing system is worth building because it compounds.
 Each month’s cohort feeds the next, the IEP timeline never changes, and the channels stack.
 Plug it into the broader Medicare marketing program and you have a year-round engine instead of a Q4 gamble.
+And because Medicare is one line inside the wider senior market insurance marketing picture, the same T65 pipeline can feed final expense and life offers to the same households.

 Want us to map your T65 numbers — cohort size, channel mix, projected cost-per-appointment?
 Start with a free marketing audit and we’ll show you where a steady-cadence system beats your current AEP-only push.
 Just as important is knowing what you can’t do off-season — see Medicare OEP marketing rules for agents — and how a full-year system performs in our Medicare agency case study.